jadecobra/python_tdd_exercises/source/ModuleNotFoundError.rst

   import module_98
   import module_99

-If you left ``pytest-watch`` running from :doc:`How to Setup a Test Driven Development Environment` you should see something like the following in your terminal
+If you left ``pytest-watch`` running from :doc:`How to Setup a Test Driven Development Environment <setup_tdd_environment>` you should see something like the following in your terminal

 .. code-block:: python